dominikrys/dominikrys.github.io/content/posts/a-modern-way-to-configure-squid-transparent-proxy/index.md

 ---
-title: "How to Configure Squid as a Transparent Proxy in 2021"
+title: "A Modern Way to Configure Squid as a Transparent Proxy"
 date: 2021-04-10T10:08:45+01:00
 draft: false
 toc: true